aarong/feedme-spec/README.md

 3. `Open` - When a client feed is in this state...

-- The server may, at its discretion, transmit an `FeedAction` message referencing the feed.
+- The server may, at its discretion, transmit a `FeedAction` message referencing the feed.
 If sent, the server must continue to treat the feed as `Open`.

 - The server may, at its discretion, transmit a `FeedTermination` message referencing the feed.
 If sent, the server must subsequently treat the feed as